xing/calabash-launcher/README.md

 - Calabash Launcher will not work if you cannot run `bundle exec calabash-ios console` from your terminal.
 Sometimes the problem could live in the Ruby installation and/or conflicts with `readline`.
 To fix the problem, please re-install Ruby.
-- You can reset Calabash Launcher's settings by pressing `⌘ + R`.
+- You can reset Calabash Launcher's settings by pressing the `Reset to Defaults Settings` menu item.

 ## Contributing
 Want to help improving Calabash Launcher?
 We could really use your help!